Key takeaways

 Cons

-Zoom Phone: Best value VoIP with call recording
+Zoom Phone: Best budget-friendly cloud phone system with built-in call recording

 Overall Score